hpdobrica/digital-garden-public/Prometheus Alerting.md

 date : 28-06-2022
 ---

 Prometheus can create alert based on Alerting Rules.
-Alerting rules are another form of [[Prometheus Recording Rules]], which turn the results of the PromQL expressions into alerts that are sent to Alertmanager.
+Alerting rules are another form of [[Public/Prometheus Recording Rules]], which turn the results of the PromQL expressions into alerts that are sent to Alertmanager.

 Alertmanager receives alerts from Prometheus and turns them into notifications (slack, email, pagerduty...) - note that **alerts are configured in prometheus, not in alertmanager**!